drBenway/pixi-vn-wiki/start/ink.md

 importInkText([startLabel, ...])
 ```

-## Ink elements that will be ignored by Pixi'VN
+## Ink elements that will be ignored by Pixi’VN

-The following elements will be ignored by Pixi'VN (They will not create errors).
+The following elements will be ignored by Pixi’VN (They will not create errors).

 ### Ink INCLUDE

 `INCLUDE` is used by Ink to import other ink files.

-In Pixi'VN you can use the `importInkText()` function to import the ink files.
+In Pixi’VN you can use the `importInkText()` function to import the ink files.
 So if you use `INCLUDE` it will not be handled, so it does not import the files.

 ### Ink External Narration

 The narration outside the knots (or labels) will be ignored.
-The reason is that as explained by Pixi'VN you can't start a whole ink file, but you have to use this [functions](/start/labels.md#run-a-label) for run a knot (or label).
+The reason is that as explained by Pixi’VN you can't start a whole ink file, but you have to use this [functions](/start/labels.md#run-a-label) for run a knot (or label).

 So for example the following cases will be ignored: